Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Best areas to stay in Busan

-Busan can be divided into 4 main districts.
 On the east, you have the beach destinations of Haeundae and Gwangalli Beach.
 And in the middle of the city, you have Seomyeon and Nampo.

-All districts are connected via trains and public buses so getting between them won’t be a problem, although the travel time can be quite lengthy.
+All districts are connected via trains and public buses.
+Getting between them won’t be a problem, although the travel time can be quite lengthy.

 Haeundae Beach: The seaside district of Haeundae is my favorite place to stay in Busan.
 Located in the far east of the city, it’s one of the best beaches in South Korea.
 The area offers a range of accommodation, from backpacker hostels to lavish penthouse suits with sea views.

 Seomyeon: Seomyeon is Busan’s answer to Hongdae in Seoul.
-It’s very much at the beating heart of Korea’s second city with great transport connections making it easy to get around.
+It’s very much at the beating heart of Korea’s second city, with great transport connections making it easy to get around.
 If you like to be in the thick of things, then this is the best area to stay in Busan.

 Nampo-dong: Nampo is home to the iconic Busan Tower, Jagalchi Fish Market, and BIFF Square.
 This historic part of downtown Busan is popular with students and has a welcoming and local feel.
 The shopping is also out of this world!